Experimentalism: Conceptualizations

 Experimentalism is referred to as John Dewey's version of pragmatism.
 The theory, which he also called as practicalism, holds that the pattern for knowledge should be modern science and modern scientific methods.
 Dewey explained that philosophy involves the critical evaluation of belief and that the concept's function is practical.
 This perspective has influenced modern American intellectual culture leading to a correction of approaches to science that had excessive concentrations on theory.

-While experimentalism is empirical in approach, experimentalism is distinguished from it.
-The former involves the passive view of sense data and observational reports while the latter focuses on conditions where hypotheses are tested.
+While experimentalism is empirical in approach, experimentalism is distinguished from empiricism.
+The latter involves the passive view of sense data and observational reports while the former focuses on conditions where hypotheses are tested.
 Experimentalists maintain that political and moral concepts arise because of conflict, hence consider experience and history as essential.
 It is also maintained that the experimental attitude is based on the principle of fallibilism, operating with the notion that outcomes of prior inquiries are not absolutely certain or already known and that prior findings could be wrong.

 Deborah Mayo suggests that we should focus on how experimental knowledge is actually arrived at and how it functions in science.
 Mayo also suggests that the reason New Experimentalists have come up short, is that the part of experiments that have the most to offer in building an account of inference and evidence that are left untapped: designing, generating, modelling and analysing experiments and data.